GRC-SummerSchool/learn-python/Day3/Functions.md

 x2 = (-b - math.sqrt(b ** 2 - 4 * a * c)) / (2 * a)
 ```

-To avoid clutter, we can further breakdown and write
+To avoid clutter, we can further simplify and write:

 ```python
 import math